jakubkulhan/fcgipass/README.md

   fcgipass [flags]

 Flags:
-  -d, --address string           FastCGI server address.
-  -r, --document-root string     Document root will be prepended to request path to be passed as SCRIPT_FILENAME. (default "/Users/jakub/Dropbox/Projects/jakubkulhan/fcgipass")
+  -d, --address string           FastCGI server address. (default "localhost:9000") -r, --document-root string     Document root will be prepended to request path to be passed as SCRIPT_FILENAME. (default ".")
-      --health string            Path the server won't route to backend FastCGI server, but response with 200 OK (for health checks). (default "/healthz")
+      --health string            Path the server won't route to backend FastCGI server, but respond with 200 OK instead (for health checks). (default "/healthz")
   -h, --help                     help for fcgipass
   -b, --host string              Bind HTTP listener to this host.
 If not specified, listens on all interfaces.
   -n, --network string           FastCGI server network. (default "tcp")